What is AI SEO? 2026 Definition + Platforms

 What is AI SEO?

-A page can sit at position one and still be invisible inside the AI Overview that occupies the top half of the screen, because the model that built the Overview drew from a different pool than the blue links beneath it.
+What is AI SEO in one sentence?
+It’s the process of structuring, writing, and maintaining your pages so AI-powered search surfaces — Google AI Overviews, AI Mode, ChatGPT search, Perplexity, Copilot, Gemini, Grok — pick your content as a citation when they synthesize answers.
+The classic definition still applies underneath: you want Google to rank your pages.
+The new layer is that ranking is no longer the finish line.
+A page can sit at position one and stay invisible inside the AI Overview that occupies the top half of the screen, because the model that built that Overview drew from a different pool than the blue links beneath it.

-The first face is inbound: optimizing your content so AI engines find it, parse it, and cite it.
-This is where most of the practical work lives in 2026: clear answer-first paragraphs, consistent entity language, schema, crawler access for GPTBot and friends, and content that’s quotable in 40 to 80 words.
+There are two faces to AI SEO.
+The first is inbound: optimizing your content so AI engines find, parse, and cite it — clear answer-first paragraphs, consistent entity language, schema, crawler access for GPTBot, and content quotable in 40 to 80 words.
+The second is operational: using AI tools to do SEO faster, from clustering queries to drafting briefs.

 How AI SEO relates to GEO, AEO, and LLM optimization